Authored by the expert who managed and guided the team behind the Australia Property Pack

 Is mortgage a viable option for foreigners in Australia right now?

-Getting a mortgage as a foreigner in Australia in 2026 is possible but significantly harder than for residents, with most major banks limiting lending to foreign buyers or requiring much higher deposits and documentation.
+Getting a mortgage as a foreign buyer in Australia in early 2026 is possible but significantly harder than for residents, with most major banks either not lending to non-residents at all or imposing strict conditions, so many foreign buyers end up working with specialist or non-bank lenders who cater specifically to this market.

-Foreign buyers in Australia can typically access loan-to-value ratios of 60% to 70% (meaning 30% to 40% deposit required), compared to 80% to 95% for residents, and interest rates may be 0.5% to 1% higher than standard residential rates.
+Foreign buyers in Australia can typically borrow up to 60% to 70% of the property's value (meaning a 30% to 40% deposit is usually required), compared to the 80% to 90% loan-to-value ratios available to Australian residents, and interest rates for non-residents tend to be about 0.5% to 1.5% higher than standard rates, putting them roughly in the 6% to 7.5% range in early 2026.

 You can also read our latest update about mortgage and interest rates in Australia.